Tigt/guttersnipe/_drafts/thesis.md

 [Sly Mongoose - A Responsive Comic](http://www.slideshare.net/pablodefendini/sly-mongoose-a-responsive-comic)
 [Capow Framework for responsive comics](http://www.capow.net/)

 Sure, you can wrap panels like text, but unlike text, paneling *lives* on its spatial relationships.
 A paragraph doesn't change its meaning when wrapped at 40 or 80 characters.
 But panels can be connected by sightlines, visual repetition, reinforcing reading direction, proximity...
-You wouldn't put new paragraph breaks in a novel adapting it for a small screen, would you?
+You wouldn't put *new* paragraph breaks in a novel when adapting it for small screens, would you?

 Those of you who've read Scott McCloud also know that comic storytelling is hidden in the gutters.
 You can't mess with those without consequences.